Newtonian-like gravity with variable $G$: Introduction

 Essentially, all proposals of a varying $G$ coupling are formulated within the relativistic/covariant context.
 There is no consistent Newtonian theory admitting a varying $G$.
 The reason for that lies essentially on the non-trivial definition of energy conservation and issues related to invariance under Galilean transformations.
 Attempts to construct a Newtonian cosmology based on time-varying $G$ include contributions by Landsberg \& Bishop \cite{Landsberg:1975}, McVittie \cite{McVittie:1978} and Duval, Gibbons \& Horvathy \cite{Duval:1990hj} (see also Ref. \cite{10.1093/mnrasl/sly118}).
 Solutions of the McVittie proposal have been explored in Ref.\cite{Barrow:1996xn}.
-The main idea behind both approaches is to replace $G$ by $G(t)$ at the dynamical equations level of the theory.
+The main idea behind these approaches is to replace $G$ by $G(t)$ at the level of theory's dynamical equations.
 Consequently, one still needs some ansatz for $G(t)$, usually assuming a power-law dependence $G\propto t^{n}$.
-Consequently, the evolution of the gravitational coupling is not obtained from a more fundamental aspect of the theory, but imposed by hand, instead.
+Thus, the evolution of the gravitational coupling is not obtained from a more fundamental aspect of the theory, but imposed by hand, instead.
 To the best of our knowledge there is no varying $G$ Newtonian gravity formulated from the classical Lagrangian formalism.
 This is the gap this work aims to fulfil.

 Brans \& Dicke elaborated a very elegant prototype of a covariant scalar-tensor gravitational theory in which the gravitational coupling is a regular function of the scalar field $\phi$ \cite{Brans:1961sx}.
 Therefore, the dynamical evolution of the scalar field naturally induces the running of the gravitational coupling.
 Inspired by the Brans-Dicke covariant theory, here we propose a gravitational Lagrangian yielding to a varying $G$ theory.